This factsheet is for information only. It is recommended that you get legal advice about your situation.

 DEMOLITION AND/OR REMOVAL OF DEBRIS

-The costs to remove such debris from your property and clear your land can be significant.
+The costs to remove debris from your property and clear your land can be significant.

-You need to carefully check what types of “debris” is covered.
+You need to carefully check what types of “debris” are covered.
 For instance, debris from trees, shrubs and plants may not considered “debris” under the policy.
-This exclusion may be done through a series of clauses.
-Make sure you look out for these.

 Reading a policy can be difficult, and you should contact us for specific advice if you need assistance.